equinor/everest-models/docs/explanation.md

         ├── fm_well_constraints
         │   └── models
         ├── fm_well_filter
+        ├── fm_well_trajectory
+        |   └── models
         └── shared
             └── models

-19 directories
+26 directories
 ```

 ### Module and Directory Usage

 The most alter sections of the `everest_models` project is `jobs` and `forward_models`.
 For adding, maintaining, or refactoring of a forward model behavior, all will need to be done within the scope of the `jobs` module.
 This module holds all the TNO and Equinor maintained forward models.
 Each forward model is prefixed with `fm_*` (forward model) key.
-Whenever you wish to add this job to the `spinnigjenny` plugin, you do so by adding its calling signature to the `forward_models` directory.
-This directory is packaged within `spinnigjenny` as package [data files](https://setuptools.pypa.io/en/latest/userguide/datafiles.html)
+Whenever you wish to add this job to the `everest_models` plugin, you do so by adding its calling signature to the `forward_models` directory.
+This directory is packaged within `everest_models` as package [data files](https://setuptools.pypa.io/en/latest/userguide/datafiles.html)

 ### Forward Model Job Module Layout